Artur-Galstyan/notes.arturgalstyan.dev/src/pages/posts/cafa6-protein-challenge.md

 There is nothing new under the sun.
 And as such, this problem isn't new either.
 Smart people sat down and tackled this problem and one result of this is the [DeepGO-SE model](https://www.biorxiv.org/content/10.1101/2023.09.26.559473v1).
 This model - given a protein sequence - predicts their GO terms.
 Pretty much exactly what we are looking for.

+A quick chat with Mr. Claude helped me understand what this model does:

 This model embeds the protein sequence using ESM2 (we're using `ESM-C` later) and projects those embeddings (of size 2560) and mean pool those and then project it into a different embedding space (let's call this just $d$) using a simple MLP.
 In the end, you just have a vector $d$.

 Then they said: each GO term is a "ball" in the $d$ dimensional vector space and it has a radius.
 If my protein falls e.g. into the "kinase activity ball", then it likely has that GO term.
 The real kicker is that they enforce the GO graph structure (because GO is a DAG, a directed, acyclic graph), so this $d$ dimensional vector space in which these balls reside MUST follow the same GO term rules.